DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 {::boilerplate bcp14-tagged}

-# Description

-Body text \[REPLACE\]

 # Catalog Zone Structure

 These new properties MAY be at the apex of the catalog zone, where they will affect all member zones, or under a member zone label, where they will affect just that member zone.
 Any property under a member zone label will override that same property at the apex.

 # New Properties

-Body text \[REPLACE\]

 ## Primaries

 This property defines which server(s) the member zone(s) will be fetched from.
 The resource record types on this property MUST be either A or AAAA.
-If there are multiple resource records, they will be used in random order.
+If there are multiple resource records, they will be used following the selection process in use by the catalog consumer.

 Different primaries MAY be distinguished by an additional label, which will allow binding additional attributes to each server.

 ~~~ ascii-art